mayekhaled0/khanlab.github.io/people/_posts/0000-04-01-Arshya-Pooladi-Darvish.md

 ---
 ### About

 I am a graduate student with a research focus in neuroimaging of disease states.
-My work spans a number of projects including developing tools for subpopulation-specific cell quantification in light-sheet microscopy images, characterizing MRI-detectable neurodegeneration in multiple sclerosis and its relation to cognitive decline, and analyzing structional and functional brain changes associated with epilepsy.
+My work spans a number of projects including developing tools for subpopulation-specific cell quantification in light-sheet microscopy images, characterizing MRI-detectable neurodegeneration in multiple sclerosis and its relation to cognitive decline, and analyzing structural and functional brain changes associated with epilepsy.